ChristK/IMPACTncd_Japan/README.md

-# IMPACT NCD Japan microsimulation
+# IMPACT<sub>NCD-Japan</sub> microsimulation

 --------------------------------------------------------------------------------

-IMPACT NCD Japan is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, and Piotr Bandosz.
+IMPACT<sub>NCD-Japan</sub> is an implementation of the IMPACTncd framework, developed by Chris Kypridemos with contributions from Peter Crowther (Melandra Ltd), Maria Guzman-Castillo, Amandine Robert, Max Birkett, and Piotr Bandosz.

-Copyright (C) 2018-2022 University of Liverpool, Chris Kypridemos
+Copyright (C) 2018-2025 University of Liverpool, Chris Kypridemos

-IMPACTncd_Japan is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
+IMPACT<sub>NCD-Japan</sub> is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but